HastD/BIKE-error-floor/README.md

-# Raw data for the paper "A Study of Error Floor Behavior in QC-MDPC Codes"
+# Decoder and data used in the paper "A Study of Error Floor Behavior in QC-MDPC Codes"

 This repository contains raw data for our analysis of error floor behavior of QC-MDPC codes at the 20-bit security level.
 The files are organized as follows: